-Recently Pete and I made her Roasted Aubergine Macaroni Cheese and to say we liked it is an understatement.
+To say we liked the recipe is an understatement!
 Not only did the textures and flavours of the dish come together to create a whole that was far more impressive than its simple ingredients suggested, the instructions were also spot on and very straightforward to follow.
-That last bit should be a given, shouldn’t it, but it’s not uncommon to find yourself adjusting cooking times and amounts to achieve the consistency and results described by the author.
+That last bit should be a given, shouldn’t it?
+But it’s not uncommon to find yourself adjusting cooking times and amounts to achieve the consistency and results described by the author.
 In this case, the recipe worked like clockwork.

 What made this macaroni cheese shine were the smokey flavours from the smoked paprika, aubergine and smoked cheddar.

 - 1 aubergine

 - 35 g butter

 - 25 g plain flour